Looking after someone

 Healthy eating and drinking and keeping physically active are important to help you take care of yourself

-Don’t forget to tell others that you’re a carer.
-They can offer additional support or flexibility to help you manage your caring role.
-For example you can tell your:
+If you’re looking after someone it can be really helpful to tell others that you’re a carer, they can offer additional support or flexibility to help you manage your caring role.
+You can register as a carer at:

 Take a break